madeit07/RADTrack/README.md

 ### Dataset license

+The tools and code are licensed under [MIT](./LICENSE).
 The dataset is licensed under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## RADTrack Labeling/Viewing Tool